byterubpay/byterub-site/_posts/2019-07-08-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-07-08.md

 **\<sarang>** I have many things in progress.
 Lelantus proof review, modified Omniring split proof analysis, RCT3 analysis, and starting to put together my defcon talk/workshop
 **\<suraeNoether>** my action items: konferenco post mortem, research report for previous quarter, funding request for the next 3 months, and some debuggin
 **\<sarang>** I'm doing a talk on transaction protocols (very high level), a workshop on simple cryptographic constructions with Python, and a panel discussion at the blockchain village
-**\<suraeNoether>** oh and i'm definitely not going to defcon this year. i can ship leftover swag like our USB data blockers with the monero logo and our pull-up banners if someone sends me the information for it
+**\<suraeNoether>** oh and i'm definitely not going to defcon this year. i can ship leftover swag like our USB data blockers with the byterub logo and our pull-up banners if someone sends me the information for it
 **\<sarang>** :(
 **\<sarang>** The pull-up banners would be nice, assuming it's cheaper to ship than to get new ones
 **\<sarang>** as would the USB blockers